-Nic Musolino is the proprietor of Frank Mikus, a design consultancy offering a wide range of creative and strategic services.
+Nic Musolino independent Creative Director locaed currently in Los Angeles.
 Trained as an architect, he has also worked as an architectural designer, winning several national design awards, been a member of a collective operating an alternative art space, and freelanced for Marvel Comics as a member of the art team responsible for a full run of a Star Trek-branded comic.
 In 2004 he collaborated with Alexander Gelman of Design Machine, editing Infiltrate: The Front Lines of the New York Design Scene (DAP, 2005).

 His experience in the arts and non-profits include current clients jen bekman gallery (as designer-of-record) and The New School, as well as previous client relationships with WNET/Thirteen, Dress for Success, the Museum of Arts and Design and Memorial-Sloan Kettering Cancer Center.
 He has previously served on the board of Silver House Gallery in Savannah, GA.

 For archived information about previous company members and board/executive members please contact us.